cython/cython/src/userguide/wrapping_CPlusPlus.rst

 Overview
 =========

 Cython v0.13 introduces native support for most of the C++ language.
-This means that the previous tricks that were used to wrap C++ classes (as described in http://wiki.cython.org/WrappingCPlusPlus_ForCython012AndLower) are no longer useful.
+This means that the previous tricks that were used to wrap C++ classes (as described in http://wiki.cython.org/WrappingCPlusPlus_ForCython012AndLower) are no longer needed.

 Wrapping C++ classes with Cython is now much more straightforward.
 This document describe in details the new way of wrapping C++ code.